YimengYvonne/YimengYvonne.github.io/index.md

 ## About Me

 I am Yimeng ("Yvonne") Wang, a third year Ph.D student in Computer Science at William & Mary, advised by <a href="https://zjanice.github.io/" class="advisor-link">Prof. Yixuan Zhang</a>.
-My research interests lie at the intersection of <span class="accent">Human-Computer Interaction (HCI)</span> and <span class="accent">Artificial Intelligence</span>, with a particular focus on the dynamics of Human-Large Language Model (LLM) Interaction.
-My work also encompasses the development and ethical considerations of advanced AI models.
-If you are interested in any aspect of me, I would love to chat and collaborate.
+My research interests lie in <span class="accent">Human-Computer Interaction (HCI)</span> and <span class="accent">Human-AI Interaction</span>.
+I study how people make sense of and build trust with AI systems across different contexts, and I design and evaluate LLM-enabled tools for sensitive domains such as mental health support and education.
+I regularly publish in premier HCI and AI venues including ACM CHI, ACL, L@S, and Interactive Health.
+My research has received press coverage from William & Mary News and WHRO Public Media.
+I am currently serving as a Poster Track Associate Chair for CHI 2026 and review for CHI, CSCW, UIST and ACM HEALTH.
+If you are interested in any aspect of my work, I would love to chat and collaborate.

 ---
 ## Academic Background